 The Tuna-tonelada Festival

-The highlight of our visit is the Tuna-tonelada Festival.
+The highlight of our visit was the Tuna-tonelada Festival.

-Before coming to Mamburao, we watched the feature of Living Asia Channel, so we were excited.
+Before coming to Mamburao, we watched a feature on Living Asia Channel, so we were excited.
 The tuna float parade started promptly at 7:00 AM.
-Schools, government offices and other stakeholders joined.
-There were not many people on the street to watch the parade so we had good vantage points.
+Schools, government offices, and other stakeholders joined.
+There weren't many people on the street to watch the parade, so we had good vantage points.

 What's a tuna parade without tuna?